 SP Transmission plc;

-Scottish Hydro Electric Transmission plc;
+Scottish Hydro Electric Transmission plc; All Offshore Transmission Licence holders as appointed by Ofgem from time to time;

-All OFTOs;
+All Competitively Appointed Transmission License holders as appointed by Ofgem.

 Objectives

 The objectives of this STCP are to detail how GB Models are produced and agreed; and to address how the information is managed across the interface between The Company and the TOs to ensure consistency of the GB Models.